-- Intel Extreme Masters held its tournament in Poland with attendance of 173,000 fans, making it the biggest live event in esports history
+- Intel Extreme Masters held its tournament in Poland with 173,000 fans, making it the biggest live event in eSports history.

 - The League of Legends World Championship reached 60 million unique viewers online.

-Video on demand content is a huge opportunity for businesses who want to take advantage of sports marketing to grow their business.
-In 2016, in 2017 live video became a standard for big platforms such as Facebook, Periscope, Instagram, Twitch or Livestream.
+Video-on-demand content is a massive opportunity for businesses who want to use sports marketing to grow their business.
+Live video has become a standard for big platforms such as Facebook, Periscope, Instagram, Twitch, or Livestream.

-This fast growing market should reach 70 billion dollars worldwide within 2021.
-Live videos are way more powerful than normal videos: viewers watch them almost 3 times more, with an average engagement rate 12 times superior.
+This fast-growing market should reach 70 billion dollars worldwide within 2022.
+Moreover, live videos are way more powerful than scripted videos: viewers watch them almost three times more with an average engagement rate 12 times higher.

-As the cost of producing greater amounts of footage falls to near zero, there are more opportunities to take sports viewers where they really want to be: on the training field, in the locker room and in the moment when the game is won or lost.
+As the cost of producing more significant amounts of footage falls to near zero, there are more opportunities to take sports viewers where they want to be: on the training field, in the locker room, and in the moment when the game is won or lost.